 She had created a world for herself where she was in charge of organizing, planning, and executing all the tiny details of her family’s life while also working full-time.
 She had no concept that she had any bandwidth or limitations, just resolved to work harder tomorrow to get it all done.
 Her mind was always adding things to her list and reviewing what she had left to do.
 At any moment, Sophia seemed fearful that she would drop one of the balls she was juggling …

-The opening chapter of Sophia’s relatable struggle with perfectionism and anxiety in corporate while battling secret shame.
+The opening chapter of Sophia’s relatable struggle with perfectionism and anxiety as an executive in corporate while battling secret shame.

 An excerpt from A Woman’s Word